Gear61/Tech-Career-Growth-Learning-Resources-And-Roadmaps/Sessions Recaps History.md

   * Companies are not exactly pure engines of goodwill, even top tech companies like Facebook.
   * Often times you will be kept stagnant in your current job due to some mix of stupid obstacles.
 In this scenario, keep finding a job at a different company in mind as a powerful option.
 If you're a good engineer and you do well on a company's interview, they need to sweeten the deal to make up for the friction of you leaving your current job to join them.
 This can end up being a promotion!

 ## Evolving Your Job As Your Company Changes
 Recap of the session with Girish, who's currently an engineering director at Chan Zuckerberg Initiative and was at Facebook for a whopping 11 years:
 * There isn’t a single correct answer for which company you should join early in your career.
 However, joining a mid-sized, fast growing company offers a good combination of great mentorship + responsibility.
 * Small companies will give you less mentorship but you’ll likely have wider responsibilities.
 You probably won’t become an industry expert, but you’ll figure out how everything fits together.
 * Large companies will allow you to focus on a particular niche and tackle problems that most others don’t have the luxury of tackling.
 You’ll also have well-defined paths for career progression + the ability to switch teams if you want.
 In particular, you will learn how to actually scale products to millions if not billions of users.

-## What Does a Product Manager Do And Why You Should Become One
-Recap of the session with Tulsee, who's currently a Google Product Lead for ML Fairness and Responsible AI:
-* PMs are the voice of the user and decide the direction of the product.
-Being a PM typically means you have much more scope than an equivalent level engineer (at least early in your career)
-* The job of a PM is largely “influence without authority”, so you structure the framework for decision-making, pull in the right data, and work with stakeholders w/o always being the final decision maker
-* APM (Associate Product Manager) Programs are a nice, structured way to become a PM, with support + training

 ## Building Meaningful Side Projects
 Recap:
 1. Don't be afraid to build something "boring" - It is easy to get lost working with something "cool" like blockchain where your chances of success are low due to the unknowns and instability associated with that tech.
 There is tremendous value in building a powerful solution to a relatively small problem, more than most people think.
 If you are on the more junior side, it also makes more sense to start off with something simple for the sake of your gradual progression.
 You don't become a master overnight.
 2. It takes time for a product to take off - It usually takes at least a couple iterations for your product to have enough features and be polished enough to reach a critical mass of users who find it genuinely useful.
 Don't just expect to drop a raw MVP (minimum viable product) and expect it to take off.
 Most of a product's value comes from the execution, not the raw idea itself.